 8. Take note that some houseplants are dormant in the winter season and do not need to be watered.

-9. Don't worry too much if your plant's bottom leaves begin to turn yellow and fall its part of the growth cycle.
+9. Don't worry too much if your plant's bottom leaves begin to turn yellow and fall it is part of the growth cycle.
 Simply remove the drooping leaves as part of your regular routine.

-10. Make sure to remove dead leaves to avoid attracting bugs and promotes growth.
-Check the leaves as it attracts spider mites, scale, mealybugs, and aphids.
+10. Make sure to remove dead leaves to avoid attracting bugs and promote growth.
+Check the leaves as they attract spider mites, scale, mealybugs, and aphids.

 Have fun and be safe ^__^